ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 At a high level, Safe Browsing works by having a list of blocked strings (domain names and URL prefixes) on the Safe Browsing server.
-Prior to visiting a site, the browser checks that the URL and its components are not on the list; if present, the browser generates an error and aborts navigation.
-Although the current API {{SB}} exposes an endpoint that allows for checking a single string, browsers do not check this API because doing so would leak a user's browsing history, as the service could build a longitudinal list of queries for each IP address.
+Prior to visiting a site, the browser checks that the URL and its components are not on the list; if the URL is on the list, the browser generates an error and aborts navigation.
+Although the current API {{SB}} exposes an endpoint that allows for checking a single string, browsers do not use this API because doing so would leak a user's browsing history, as the service could build a longitudinal list of queries for each IP address.